Alipc598/PathfindingVisualizer/README.md

 The project is organized into two main directories for better organization and maintainability:

 - `src`: Contains the source code files.
-  - `algorithms.py`: Implementation of the A* and Branch and Bound algorithms.
+  - `algorithms.py`: Implementation of various algorithms.
   - `app.py`: Initializes and runs the Kivy application.
   - `constants.py`: Defines various constants used throughout the project.
   - `grid_components.py`: Manages the grid components, including obstacles, start points, and end points.